apache/mynewt-site/docs/os/tutorials/event_queue.md

 }
 ```

-And the the new main loop for your task.
+And here is the new main loop for your task.
 Note that when callout event arrives, we re-arm the callout.

 ```c
 void
 my_task(void *arg)
 {
 	struct os_event *ev;

 	while (1) {
 		ev = os_eventq_get(&my_eventq);
 		switch (ev->ev_type) {